nphorsley59/survival-model/README.md

 ![alt_text](https://github.com/nphorsley59/Predicting_Passenger_Survival/blob/master/Figures/partysize_plot.png "Party Info Plot")<br>

-Being alone and being in a group of more than four seemed to decrease a passenger's chance of surviving.
+I found that being alone or being in a group of more than four seemed to decrease a passenger's chance of surviving.
 I engineered a new feature, 'Connections', and binned it based on these findings (group size of 1, 2-4, and >4).

+#### Skew and NaNs

+#### Multivariate Relationships

+## <div align="center">Pre-processing</div>

 ## <div align="center">Modeling</div>